mikegratton/LetsTalk/README.md

 as a subdirectory of your CMake project will provide the targets

 * letstalk -- The Let's Talk library and transitive dependencies
-* fastrtps -- Just the Fast DDS library
+* fastdds  -- Just the Fast DDS library

-Installing the Let's Talk project provides the CMake config script *TODO*.
+Installing the Let's Talk project provides a CMake config script Using
-Using
 ```
-find_package(LetsTalk)
+find_package(letstalk)
 ```
-will provide the target "lt::LetsTalk" to link against.
+will provide the target "letstalk" to link against.

 ## IDL Support in CMake